Solving logistic regression problem in Julia

 end

-It is probably high time trying the code out but the post is getting too long.
-I think I will stop here and continue evaluation in the future.
+It’s probably high time to try the code out, but the post is getting too long.
+I think I’ll stop here and continue evaluation in the future.

-But before that I think we now need some tools for visualization purposes.
-In the next post then I will try to install and play with Gadfly – visualization package for Julia.
+But before that, I think we now need some tools for visualization purposes.
+In the next post, I will try to install and play with Gadfly—a visualization package for Julia.